madeddie/homelab/README.md

 Since there are some interdependencies, there might be some manual actions to take before everything works as expected.

-First we'll log in to the UI.
+Let's log in to the UI.

 ```
 kubectl port-forward service/argocd-server -n argocd 8080:443